Home » Ingredients » Vegetables

 They are typically in season during the late summer and are very budget-friendly as well.

 So we are on a mission here.
-Let’s make this Roasted Zucchini super tasty so that you’d want to eat them and actually enjoy eating them.
+Let’s make this Roasted Zucchini Spears super tasty so that you’d want to eat them and actually enjoy eating them.

 Looking for more zucchini recipes?
 Also check out my Grilled Chicken Zoodles, where zucchini noodles are used in placed of regular noodles as a low carb substitute.